Skip to main content

 When a release in testing is validated, it graduates to canary.

-To install a Morio node, run this command as a user with sudo permissions:
+To install Morio, run this command as a user with sudo permissions:

 curl https://install.morio.it/ | bash